magic-wormhole/magic-wormhole/docs/api.md

 If you use serialization, be careful to never use the same partial wormhole object twice.

+## Dilation

+(NOTE: this section is speculative: this code has not yet been written)

+In the longer term, the Wormhole object will incorporate the "Transit" functionality (see transit.md) directly, removing the need to instantiate a second object.
+A Wormhole can be "dilated" into a form that is suitable for bulk data transfer.

+All wormholes start out "undilated".
+In this state, all messages are queued on the Rendezvous Server for the lifetime of the wormhole, and server-imposed number/size/rate limits apply.
+Calling `w.dilate()` initiates the dilation process, and success is signalled via either `d=w.when_dilated()` firing, or `dg.wormhole_dilated()` being called.
+Once dilated, the Wormhole can be used as an IConsumer/IProducer, and messages will be sent on a direct connection (if possible) or through the transit relay (if not).

+What's good about a non-dilated wormhole?:

+* setup is faster: no delay while it tries to make a direct connection
+* survives temporary network outages, since messages are queued
+* works with "journaled mode", allowing progress to be made even when both sides are never online at the same time, by serializing the wormhole

+What's good about dilated wormholes?:

+* they support bulk data transfer
+* you get flow control (backpressure), and IProducer/IConsumer
+* throughput is faster: no store-and-forward step

+Use non-dilated wormholes when your application only needs to exchange a couple of messages, for example to set up public keys or provision access tokens.
+Use a dilated wormhole to move large files.

+Dilated wormholes can provide multiple "channels": these are multiplexed through the single (encrypted) TCP connection.
+Each channel is a separate stream (offering IProducer/IConsumer)

+To create a channel, call `c = w.create_channel()` on a dilated wormhole.
+The "channel ID" can be obtained with `c.get_id()`.
+This ID will be a short (unicode) string, which can be sent to the other side via a normal `w.send()`, or any other means.
+On the other side, use `c = w.open_channel(channel_id)` to get a matching channel object.

+Then use `c.send(data)` and `d=c.when_received()` to exchange data, or wire them up with `c.registerProducer()`.
+Note that channels do not close until the wormhole connection is closed, so they do not have separate `close()` methods or events.
+Therefore if you plan to send files through them, you'll need to inform the recipient ahead of time about how many bytes to expect.

 ## Bytes, Strings, Unicode, and Python 3